liveinvarun/Plugin.ShimmerBindings/README.md

 # Plugin.ShimmerBindings
-Facebook shimmer bindings for ios and android imported via native bindings
+Facebook shimmer bindings for Xamarin (ios and android) imported via native bindings.
+I have maintained a copy of the latest bindings from the android and ios.